SilaSaran/SQL-Assignments/README.md

 Assignment 8: This assignment involves analyzing the Country and Persons tables with SQL queries, and creating a Customer table in the Product database, generating views, updating data,
               and writing queries to manage and analyze customer information.

+Assignment 9: This assignment involves creating and invoking stored procedures for the Worker table.
+Tasks include adding new records, retrieving worker salaries, updating departments,
+              counting workers in a department, and calculating average salaries by department.